outflanknl/InlineWhispers/README.md

 Additional guidance can be found in this blog post: https://outflank.nl/blog/?p=1592

+Raphael Mudge (the creator of Cobalt Strike) created a tutorial video on how to use this tool: https://www.youtube.com/watch?v=mZyMs2PP38w

 ### What is this repository for? ###

 Demonstrate the ability to easily use syscalls using inline assembly in BOFs.